chicagopython/CodingWorkshops/problems/webdev/django_pn_tracker/README.md

 └── setup.cfg
 ```

+### Step 0: Run the app as is
+Before we dig in, let's see what the app currently looks like.
+This'll also confirm that install/setup went as planned.
+To run the app locally:
+    > ./manage.py runserver

+Then open the link provided in the terminal: http://127.0.0.1:8000/

 ### Step 1: Configure settings
 While our project already has a lot written, we need to configure settings for our new app.
 Django projects store these settings in `settings.py` by default.